tranberg/fluid-dynamics/README.md

-Lecture Notes on Fluid Dynamics
+Fluid Dynamics Fall 2017
 ===============================

-Lecture notes for the course in fluid dynamics given by Martin Greiner at Aarhus University.
+Lecture notes and homework problems for the course in Fluid Fynamics given by Martin Greiner at Aarhus University.

-Useful ways of higlighting important content:

-	\begin{framed}
-	Insert a frame for important text and equations.
-	\end{framed}

-	\begin{shaded}
-	Same as above but with orange background and no border.
-	\end{shaded}